Protecting Yourself At The Hair Salon From Those Chemicals

 In the days just prior and just subsequent to your visit to the hair salon, the following things can be of great assistance to your ability to excrete the toxic chemicals:

 1. Antioxidant vitamins minimize the free radicals caused by chemical exposure.
 Including a high potency antioxidant vitamin containing vitamins C, E and beta-carotene will be extremely beneficial.

-2. Fresh green juices or smoothies containing kale, cilantro (especially when combined with chlorella), parsley, ginger and/or alfalfa help to detoxify the system and pull chemicals out of the body.
+2. Fresh green juices or smoothies containing kale, cilantro (esp when combined with chlorella), parsley, ginger and/or alfalfa help to detoxify the system and pull chemicals out of the body.

 5. Echinacea angustifolia is a well known herb for its good benefits on boosting immunity, but it is also a good blood cleanser and helps stimulate the lymphatic system, enabling it to remove toxic substances from the body.
-Easily available from Amazon.
+Amazon has a great, organic brand.